Sir William Henry Perkin, the man who discovered synthetic dye, honoured by Google

 In 1856, Perkin carried out a series of experiments to manufacture quinine from aniline, an inexpensive and readily available coal tar waste product, working in his makeshift laboratory at his home.
 He was unsuccessful in his attempt to synthesise quinine but in a related reaction a mysterious dark sludge was produced.
 Investigating the substance further, Perkin incorporated potassium dichromate and alcohol into the aniline at different stages and chanced upon a deep purple solution.

-Perkin originally named his dye Tyrian Purple, but it later became commonly known as mauve (from the French for the plant used to make the color violet).
+Perkin originally named his dye Tyrian Purple, but it later became commonly known as mauve.
 He patented the new dye and opened a dyeworks at Greenford.
 Perkin could not have chosen a better time or place for his discovery.
-England was then in the grip of the Industrial Revolution and coal tar, the major source of his raw material, was being produced in large quantities as a waste product.
-Moreover, at the time, all dyes for colouring cloth were extracts of natural products, and many of them were expensive and labour-intensive to produce.
+England was then in the grip of the Industrial Revolution and coal tar — the major source of his raw material — was being produced in large quantities as a waste product.
+Moreover, at that time, all dyes for colouring cloth were extracts of natural products, and many of them were expensive and labour-intensive to produce.

 The Perkin Medal was established in 1906 to commemorate the 50th anniversary of the discovery of mauveine.
 Today it is acknowledged as the highest honour in American industrial chemistry.